-- When you uninstall the Citrix workspace app, out of date cache files at \$HOME/.local/share/ webkitgtk might not be removed automatically.
+- When you uninstall the Citrix Workspace app, out of date cache files at \$HOME/.local/share/ webkitgtk might not be removed automatically.
 As a workaround, manually remove the cache files.
 [HDX-28187] - Attempts to launch desktops or applications using the Citrix Workspace app might fail when the Multi-Port policy is enabled on DDC.
 [HDX-31016] - Attempts to launch a session using smart card authentication might fail.
 The issue occurs with Citrix Workspace app for Linux Version 2104 and later.
 As a workaround, manually enter the smart card credentials.
 [CVADHELP-18402] - Attempts to reconnect to the session might occur only once during auto-client reconnection.
 As a result, the Auto client reconnect policy might not work as expected.
 [HDX-34114] - When you close the progress bar that displays the progress of an application launch, the wfica process might fail.
 As a result, the application might launch and disappear from your screen.
 [HDX-34701]

-- When the App Protection feature is enabled, the anti-keylogging functionality might not work for the authentication manager interface that uses the UIDialogLibWebKit3.so library.
-[RFLNX-8027] - If you are using Global Server Load Balancing (GSLB), the Domain Name System (DNS) responses might not get cached for Time-To-Live (TTL) duration.
+• If you're using Global Server Load Balancing (GSLB), the Domain Name System (DNS) responses might not get cached for Time-To-Live (TTL) duration.
 As a result, the authentication using WebView might fail.
-[RFLNX-3673] - When you try to connect remotely to a machine that has Citrix Workspace app with App Protection installed, the x11vnc server crashes and the connection fails.
-As a result, you might not be able to connect remotely to the machine through the x11vnc server.
-[RFLNX-8933]
+[RFLNX-3673]

-- In a desktop session, after a page is redirected using CEF-BCR, the keyboard focus might remain on the BCR overlay (for example, YouTube Search).
-The keyboard focus does not shift to other open apps.
-The issue occurs only on the Self-Service plugin and StoreBrowse launches.
-As a workaround, to shift the focus to other apps, click the session toolbar and select the Home button.
-[RFLNX-7704] - In a desktop session, after a page is redirected using CEF-BCR, the keyboard focus shifts to the current mouse location.
-The issue due to a third-party limitation on open source CEF.
+- In a desktop session, after a page is redirected using CEF-BCR, the keyboard focus shifts to the current mouse location.
+The issue occurs because of a third-party limitation on open source CEF.
 [RFLNX-7724] - When you try to click the BCR overlay (for example, YouTube Search) with another application in the foreground, the browser page does not appear on the foreground.
 [RFLNX-7730] - After a page is redirected using the CEF-BCR, when you close the redirected webpage, a segmentation fault is captured in the error logs.
-[RFLNX-7667] - During Microsoft Teams peer-to-peer audio calls, audio might not work for the first 15 seconds of the call.
-As a workaround, in the module.ini file, set the VdcamVersion4Support attribute to False.
-[HDX-29526]
+[RFLNX-7667]